Blue Velvet (film): Plot

-College student Jeffrey Beaumont returns to his hometown of Lumberton, North Carolina after his father, Tom, has a near-fatal attack from a medical condition that is never directly stated.
-Jeffrey's father is confined in a bed and with some manner of constricting device, suggesting a seizure disorder.
+College student Jeffrey Beaumont returns to his suburban hometown of Lumberton, North Carolina, after his father, Tom, has a near-fatal attack from a medical condition.
 Walking home from the hospital, Jeffrey cuts through a vacant lot and discovers a severed human ear, which he takes to police detective John Williams.
-Williams' daughter Sandy tells Jeffrey that the ear somehow relates to a lounge singer named Dorothy Vallens.
-Intrigued, Jeffrey, posing as a pest exterminator, accesses her apartment.
-While there, he steals a spare key while she is distracted by a man in a distinctive yellow sport coat, whom Jeffrey nicknames the "Yellow Man."
+Williams's daughter Sandy tells Jeffrey that the ear somehow relates to a lounge singer named Dorothy Vallens.
+Intrigued, Jeffrey enters her apartment by posing as an exterminator.
+While there, he steals a spare key while she is distracted by a man in a distinctive yellow sport coat, whom Jeffrey nicknames the "Yellow Man".

-Jeffrey and Sandy attend Dorothy's nightclub act, in which she sings "Blue Velvet," and leave early so Jeffrey can infiltrate her apartment.
-Dorothy returns home, stripping naked, but when she hears Jeffrey, she finds him hiding in a closet and forces him to undress at knifepoint.
-She nearly fellates Jeffrey, but he retreats to the closet when Frank Booth, an aggressively psychopathic gangster and drug lord, arrives and interrupts their encounter.
-Frank then proceeds to beat and rape Dorothy while inhaling narcotic gas from a canister and alternating between fits of sobbing and violent rage.
+Jeffrey and Sandy attend Dorothy's nightclub act, in which she sings "Blue Velvet", and leave early so Jeffrey can break into her apartment.
+Dorothy returns home and undresses; she finds Jeffrey hiding in a closet and forces him to strip at knifepoint, but he retreats to the closet when Frank Booth, a psychopathic gangster and drug lord, arrives and interrupts their encounter.
+Frank beats and rapes Dorothy while inhaling gas from a canister, alternating between fits of sobbing and violent rage.
 After Frank leaves, Jeffrey sneaks away and seeks comfort from Sandy.

-After surmising that Frank has abducted Dorothy's husband, Don, and son, Donnie, to force her into sex slavery, Jeffrey suspects Frank cut off Don's ear to intimidate her into submission.
-While continuing to see Sandy, Jeffrey enters into a sadomasochistic sexual relationship in which Dorothy encourages him to hit her.
+Surmising that Frank has abducted Dorothy's husband Don, and son Donnie, to force her into sexual slavery, Jeffrey suspects that Frank cut off Don's ear to intimidate her into submission.
+While continuing to see Sandy, Jeffrey enters into a sadomasochistic relationship with Dorothy, in which she encourages him to hit her.
 Jeffrey sees Frank attending Dorothy's show and later observes him selling drugs and meeting with the Yellow Man.
-Jeffrey then sees the Yellow Man meeting with a "well-dressed man."
+Jeffrey then sees the Yellow Man meeting with a "well-dressed man".